MicrosoftDocs/azure-docs/articles/search/search-howto-index-azure-data-lake-storage.md

     }
     ```

 1. Create a document key field ("key": true).
 For blob content, the best candidates are metadata properties.
-Metadata properties often include characters, such as `/` and `-`, that are invalid for document keys.
-Because the indexer has a "base64EncodeKeys" property (true by default), it automatically encodes the metadata property, with no configuration or field mapping required.

-   + **`metadata_storage_path`** (default) full path to the object or file
+   + **`metadata_storage_path`** (default) full path to the object or file.
+The key field ("ID" in this example) will be populated with values from metadata_storage_path because it's the default.

-   + **`metadata_storage_name`** usable only if names are unique
+   + **`metadata_storage_name`**, usable only if names are unique.
+If want this field as the key, move `"key": true` to this field definition.

    + A custom metadata property that you add to blobs.
 This option requires that your blob upload process adds that metadata property to all blobs.
 Since the key is a required property, any blobs that are missing a value will fail to be indexed.
 If you use a custom metadata property as a key, avoid making changes to that property.
 Indexers will add duplicate documents for the same blob if the key property changes.

+   Metadata properties often include characters, such as `/` and `-`, that are invalid for document keys.
+Because the indexer has a "base64EncodeKeys" property (true by default), it automatically encodes the metadata property, with no configuration or field mapping required.

 1. Add a "content" field to store extracted text from each file through the blob's "content" property.
 You aren't required to use this name, but doing so lets you take advantage of implicit field mappings.